Independence Day 2023 wallpaper, odia facebook cover, whatsapp photo

 Independence Day is celebrated on 15 August every year in India.
 It is a national holiday in the country commemorating the nation’s independence from the British Empire on 15 August 1947.

 India will celebrate its 76th Independence Day this year.
 While you celebrate the national holiday with your loved ones at home and watch the Prime Minister’s speech on TV or at the Red Fort, think about the revolutionary leaders and the brave Indian soldiers who made supreme sacrifice to get us our freedom.

 WATCH: Prince Dance Group’s new video ‘Vande Mataram’

-Our nation – with different climates, languages, castes, religions, food habits, clothing and festivals – is able to thrive because the plurality is one of the strengths of our country.
+Our nation – with different climates, languages, castes, religions, food habits, clothing, and festivals – is able to thrive because plurality is one of the strengths of our country.
 Our identity is Indian and that thread connects us all.
-Just drown in the patriotic fervour and celebrate the 73rd Independence Day with your family and friends.
+Just drown in patriotic fervour and celebrate the 73rd Independence Day with your family and friends.